hamidc10/BlockChain_cs646/Project4/PLAN.md

 Node class `solve_puzzle` method (NEW):

-- set a random number value in `self.previous_block` to prevent previous block hashes from being identical for all nodes
+- set a random value in `self.previous_block` to prevent previous block hashes from being identical for all nodes
 - initialize a nonce value at 0
 - in a while loop:
   - first check for competing blocks from other nodes: